blixemdev/third-party-migrations-bundle/README.md

 # ThirdPartyMigrations

 ThirdPartyMigrations enables third party Composer packages to easily register their own migrations.

+Using ordinary Doctrine migrations for third party packages is a bit of a hassle.
+This package makes it easier, by allowing you to define which package the migration belongs to, and indicate a schema version number for every migration.
+ThirdPartyMigrations makes sure that only the right migrations are executed.
+The current schema versions for every package is stored in the `package_schema_version` table.
+Executing migrations up or down automatically modifies this table.

+You can define two types of migrations: installation migrations, containing the full schema for the latest version of the package, and update migrations, containing only the changes to the schema since the previous version.

+To execute migrations in the correct order, it is recommended to give an installation migration a name like Version0000_Install, and increase the number for update migrations names, e.g. Version0001_<package version>.

 ## Installation